metno/S-ENDA-documentation/source/use_case_senorge.rst

 2. The consumer investigates and interprets data

   * The researcher downloads the whole dataset off thredds to investigate different parameters.
+  * NVE uses the atmospheric data to initialize the hydrological and snow simulations for modeling.
   * The journalist chooses parameters on a website like http://www.senorge.no to look at the data through visualizations

 3. The consumer concludes and summarizes their findings

   * The researcher publishes a scientific paper
+  * Hydrological and snow model data is produced.
   * The journalist publishes a newspaper article